The Role of the Tech Lead

 Liss describes her experience of engineering management: “The two big responsibilities for the engineering manager are the growth of the individuals and being the bridge between [the team] and leadership.”

-In contrast, the tech lead defines the outline for building a new feature and helps write the code for these features, while the engineering manager spends much less (if any) time in the codebase.
+In contrast, the technology lead defines the outline for building a new feature and helps write the code for these features, while the engineering manager spends much less (if any) time in the codebase.

 However, the two roles do have some overlap.
 The two will most likely collaborate closely on the technical roadmap.
 The tech lead, because they spend so much time in the codebase, will be able to explain what debt needs to be addressed and how, and the engineering manager will translate that into a priority to be communicated to leadership.